[Investigation] Did Russia get Nato's cosmic-level secrets?

 Meanwhile, the reservist, whom EUobserver also has not named, was never tried in court for treason.

-And he is now director of a small Belgian company, according to its declaration at the National Bank of Belgium.
+And he is now director of a minor Belgian company, according to its declaration at the National Bank of Belgium.

 Nato said it was up to Belgium to answer any questions, because Belgium was responsible for the security of international institutions on its territory, under bilateral treaties.